smcgdub/MS4_In_Safe_Hands/README.md

 * Heroku should now start building the app and your heroku url should be visible in the terminal.
 Note!
 At this point your project wont have any static files so don't worry if the site isn't looking as it did in development, this is resolved in the next section in AWS (Amazon Web Services).

 20. To save time you will now want to set your app up to automatically deploy when you push to github.
 Go back to your Heroku dashboard and click on the deploy tab.
-Here you will see GitHub Connnect to Github
+Here you will see GitHub Connect to Github

 ![Image of Heroku automatic deployment](media/readme_images/heroku_deploy_to_github.png)